-Communications between lawyers and outside consultants, such as e-discovery vendors, are largely protected by the attorney work product doctrine, but may also be protected by the attorney-client privilege and court rules preventing the disclosure of communications with non-testifying consultants.
-To preserve the confidentiality of these communications, there are a few things to keep in mind.
+Communications between lawyers and outside consultants, such as cybersecurity incident response teams and e-discovery vendors, are largely protected by the attorney work product doctrine, but may also be protected by the attorney-client privilege and court rules preventing the disclosure of communications with non-testifying consultants.
+Despite the fact a lawyer’s communications with consultants, experts and vendors are third party communications, they are generally confidential or privileged, but to preserve the confidentiality of these communications, there are a few things to keep in mind.

 The work product doctrine generally prohibits the disclosure of a lawyer’s work performed in anticipation of litigation.
 Attorney work product protection is often set out in court rules such as Federal Rule of Civil Procedure 26(b)(3)(A) and state counterparts like California Code of Civil Procedure 2018.030 and Indiana Rule of Trial Procedure 26(b)(3).
 Federal Rule of Civil Procedure 26(b)(3)(A) provides that “[o]rdinarily, a party may not discover documents and tangible things that are prepared in anticipation of litigation or for trial by or for another party or its representative (including the other party’s attorney, consultant, surety, indemnitor, insurer, or agent).”